We combined our dream components and made them portable

 Projected Retail Price

-We don’t know yet ; ) .. let’s see when its finished, but please do NOT wait for the Dark Wheel if you are in search of a cheap controller.
+We don’t know yet ; ) .. let’s see when all is finished, but please do NOT wait for the Dark Wheel if you are in search of a cheap controller.

 Dark Wheel will be expensive – because of the high costs of the components (examples: NXS2 panel cost €40, the high tech jogwheel encoder about €100 etc).
 Currently we estimate the material costs to be more than double the Dark Fader.
 We remain true to our vision, producing in best quality we can … then we see where we end.

-Hardware is ready, Firmware in beta testing.
-Next step: documentation and final pricing.
-We start beta shipping now (February 2020).
+Hardware & Firmware is ready, we started shipping already in February (beta phase).
+Default mapping for Traktor and DJPP done.
+Next step (still open): user manual and final pricing.
 Contact us if you are interested in an early bird offer ; )

 - Full metal chassis